-The Cleaning Institute has created a coronavirus guide, which includes the reminder that it is necessary to pre-clean surfaces before disinfecting.
-This step removes dirt or residue from the surface.
-After disinfecting, let the surface air dry to allow the product to have full effectiveness.
-Any surface that is in the kitchen or that a child may touch should be rinsed with water after it is air dried.
+The Cleaning Institute has created a coronavirus guide, which includes a reminder that it’s necessary to pre-clean surfaces before disinfecting.
+This step removes dirt or residue from these surfaces.
+After disinfecting, let the surface air dry.
+This allows the product to take full effect.
+Any surface in the kitchen or that a child may touch should be rinsed with water after air drying.

-Nik Sharma from Serious Eats explained that a clean surface does not necessarily mean a sterile or sanitized surface and understanding this difference can be the key in coronavirus prevention in your kitchen.
+Nik Sharma from Serious Eats explains that a clean surface doesn’t necessarily mean a sterile or sanitized surface, and understanding this difference can be key to preventing coronavirus in your kitchen.
 Sharma also recommends checking the expiration date on the sanitizing products you use around your home.

-The CDC has also released guides on disinfecting your home, including what to do if someone in the household has a confirmed or suspected case of COVID-19.
+The CDC has also released guides on properly disinfecting your home, including what to do if someone in the household has a confirmed or suspected case of covid-19.

-Coronavirus has been demonstrated to last for up to 72 hours on some surfaces.
-So while it is important to clean your home often, this is especially true when it comes to high-traffic areas and the parts of your home that are often the first stop on the way back into the house.
+Coronavirus has been demonstrated to last up to 72 hours on some surfaces.
+So, while it’s important to clean your home often, this is especially true when it comes to high-traffic areas and parts of your home that are typically the first stop on the way back into the house.

-According to William F. Carroll Jr. in speaking to HuffPost, high-touch areas should be most frequently wiped down with a cleaning product or soap and water.
-These areas include door handles, cabinets, buttons on the stove and microwave, and any light switches.
-Disinfecting counter tops should be done with a diluted bleach solution or a disinfectant product.
+High-touch areas should be frequently wiped down with a cleaning product or soap and water.
+These areas include door handles, the sink, cabinets, buttons on the stove and microwave, and any light switches.
+Disinfecting countertops should be done with a diluted bleach solution or a disinfectant product.

-Experts are recommending the use of a dishwasher, if you have one, to clean off your dishes, pots, pans, and other tools.
+Experts recommend the use of a dishwasher, if you have one, to clean off your dishes, pots, pans, and other tools.
 The high temperatures will kill the virus.
-You can put your sponge or dish brush in the dishwasher as well to disinfect it.
+You can put your sponge or dish brush in the dishwasher to disinfect it as well.